KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 5) Apply a ROI (region of interest) and mask away the undesired regions.
    * See the variable "vertices" in the [Jupyter Notebook](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/P1_Lane_Lines.ipynb) for more details.
 6) Retrieve probabilistic Hough lines and make a lane filling fromline segments
+   * Separating the lines into left and righ lines respectively
-   * Here I also make a history of lines, and averiges all the different lines I get from the hough function
+   * Here I also make a history of lines, separate and averiges all the different lines I get from the hough function
 7) Merge the lane filling with the original image
    * Using an addWheighted() function, see [`α β λ` below](WRITEUP.md#Parameters)

- (see [here](https://en.wikipedia.org/wiki/Canny_edge_detector) for more details) Use hough transformation to find lines from the edges Transforms each point to a line in hough space where the intersection of these lines shows the presence of a line in image space (see [here](https://en.wikipedia.org/wiki/Hough_transform))

-Separate the line segments into Left and Right buckets, and fit a single line to each bucket of points

 Test Image             |  Gray :-------------------------:|:-------------------------: